vegarringdal/simple-html/README.md

 ---

-`@attribute()` Decorator help you listen for attribute changes and set this value to a property.
+This decorator function help you listen for attribute changes and set this value to a property.
 Atm only two
 options:

 -   `skipRender: boolean` setting this to false will prevent it from auto updateing if value is